-In summary, the anisotropic plasma beam etching procedure, at optimized conditions, yields highly uniform and stable LC alignment with controllable easy axis and anchoring strength.
-The method can be effectively used to realize low tilt alignment for TN and IPS modes, and high tilt alignment for VA LCD mode.
-The electro-optic parameters of LC cells based on the plasma beam alignment procedure are rather similar to those of the cells treated by rubbing.
-The plasma beam alignment method is kindred to the method of ion beam alignment.
-The alignment mechanisms in case of these processes seem to be the same.
-At the same time, plasma beam alignment realized on the base of anode layer thruster allows one easily to extend the alignment treatment to large area substrates, including substrates of the last generation.
-Also, it allows to simplify other processes, e.g., alignment layer passivation.
+In summary, the anisotropic plasma beam etching procedure yields highly uniform and stable LC alignment with controllable easy axis and anchoring strength.
+The method can be effectively used to realize low tilt alignment for TN and IPS modes, and high tilt alignment for VA mode.
+The features of ALT construction allow one to extend the alignment treatment to large area substrates, including substrates of the last generation.
+The electrooptic parameters of LC cells based on the plasma beam alignment procedure are rather similar to those of the cells treated by rubbing.
 Since the ALT sources can also operate in the sputtering mode, one can combine film deposition and alignment etching processes in the same industrial unit.
-Moreover, the described plasma processes are compatible with the vacuum processes used for the deposition of driving circuits.
-This suggests a "dry" process for the manufacturing of LCD substrates.
-Based on these results, one can also predict vacuum line of LCD production with reduced demands to room conditions and minimized human interference in the technological process.
-The features outlined above allow us to conclude that plasma/ion beam processing may successfully replace traditional rubbing procedure in the next generations of LCD.
+This suggests a 'dry' process for the alignment film deposition.
+The features outlined above allow us to conclude that plasma processing may successfully replace traditional rubbing procedure in the next generations of LCD.